will-io/Agents_AI/README.md

 # Agents_AI
-A simple compilation of Artificial intelligence projects using agents and algorithms
+A simple compilation of Artificial intelligence projects using agents and algorithms for my CS480 class.

+Wish me luck